jayeshathila/quoteporn/README.md

 echo"
 $ . ~/.bashrc
 $ motivate
 "Caring makes you weak.
-If they think you care, they\u2019ll walk all over you. - Suits"
+If they think you care, they'll walk all over you. - Suits"
 ```

 - Recurring Schedule